 - Ascended Extra: During the final Narz season, Gene Wood was the guest celebrity for a week with the announcing duties handled by Nick Holenreich.
 In September 1972, Wood took the hosting reins and Holenreich became permanent announcer.

-- Catch Phrase: "Maybe next time will be your time to beat the Clock!"
-"The BONUS!!!!"
+- "Maybe next time will be your time to beat the Clock!"

-- Getting Crap Past the Radar: See Funny Moments.
+- Getting Crap Past the Radar: "Beat the C_ock," as described on the Funny Moments subpage.

 - Moving the Goalposts: In the Bud Collyer version, after describing a seemingly simple stunt then seeing what the time limit was, Collyer would often add an additional complication before letting them start, such as disallowing use of hands, or removing the netting from the net they would be using.
 When he did that, though, he stopped at that one iteration.